In the beginning, there was nothing...

-- Element Number Five: There are several elements beyond the original four, including balance, simple life, animals, plants, humans, supernatural entities, machines, architecture, food, and vehicles.
+- Element No. 5: There are several elements beyond the original four, including balance, simple life, animals, plants, humans, supernatural entities, machines, architecture, food, and vehicles.
 The sequel adds even more.

 - Interspecies Romance: Apparently, dragon + hydra = sex.

 - Last Lousy Point: Some of the Open Feint achievements require completing the episodes without using the hint system.
-Use it even once and it's Lost Forever even on a reset of the game.
+Use it even once and it's Permanently Missable even on a reset of the game.

-- Moon Logic Puzzle: several of the combinations only make sense in hindsight, and often by stretch.
+- Moon Logic Puzzle: Several of the combinations only make sense in hindsight, and often by a stretch.

 - Fire + Cthulhu = ...Wrath?